-- There is no statistical information available currently. - SAPS Systems are not configured to capture data on the MHCUs cases. - However, in addressing systemic issues impacting on accessing services, monitoring and reasonable accommodation for victims and offenders with disabilities including MHCUs, the SAPS has embarked on enhancement processes of the docket and forms used for victim and offender information - Enhancement has been conducted for SAPS 3M (a) SAPS 3M (b) and SAPS 3M (g) where ticking blocks have been created in capturing different disabilities during statement taking and docket compilation. - Once institutionalized these enhancements will also be done for the CAS / ICDMS for electronic capturing of information.
+- There is no statistical information available currently. - The SAPS systems are not configured to capture data on the MHCUs cases. - O However, in addressing systemic issues impacting on accessing services, monitoring and reasonable accommodation for victims and offenders with disabilities, including MHCUs, the SAPS has embarked on enhancement processes of the docket and forms used for victim and offender information. - Enhancement has been conducted for SAPS 3M (a) SAPS 3M (b) and SAPS 3M (g) where ticking blocks have been created in capturing different disabilities during statement taking and docket compilation. - Once institutionalised these enhancements will also be done for the CAS/ICDMS for electronic capturing of information.

-RESPONSE TO QUESTION B (CONT.)
+RESPONSE TO QUESTION B (2)

-The process of enhancing the forms has been finalized and forms uploaded on the SAPS intranet for utilization by all SAPS members.

-Once the data regarding persons with disabilities can be captured on the information system, this can be used for monitoring purposes in terms of people with people with disability who has been through the SAPS System (victims/perpetrators).
+- The process of enhancing the forms has been finalised and the forms have been uploaded on the SAPS intranet for utilisation by all SAPS members. - Once the data regarding persons with disabilities can be captured on the information system, this can be used for monitoring purposes, in terms of people with people with disability who have been through the SAPS System (victims/perpetrators).